joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 * A [GitHub](https://github.com/ "GitHub") account
 * An [Azure](https://azure.microsoft.com/en-us/?WT.mc_id=AZ-MVP-5004796 "Do more with less.
 On Azure.") subscription _(with permissions to deploy Event Hub, deploy an Azure Static WebApp, and configure Diagnostics on the Azure Firewall)_

+_Note: Also, ensure that your Event Hub is in the same region as your Azure Firewall so that you can use Diagnostics settings.
+In regards to the Azure Static WebApp - it doesn't matter; this is a global service  - and you will be entering the Event Hub listener._